 Symptoms of anal cancer

-The most common symptoms of anal cancer include bleeding from the anus and small lumps around the anus.
+The most common symptoms of anal cancer include bleeding from the anus and itching around the anus.
 Learn about other symptoms and when to see your GP.

-The most common symptoms of anal cancer include:
+The most common symptoms of anal cancer are:

 - bleeding from the anus